nvda-es/num2words_nvda/readme.md

 This addon has two ways of using numbers to words:

 * Real time mode: as long as NVDA is talking and there's a text containing numbers anywhere in it, the conversion will display its result and be transmitted by speech.
 This applies to any speech synthesizer you use.
+	* You can use this feature temporarily by adding an input gesture (see below).
+As this is a temporary feature, it will be disabled when you exit NVDA.
+	* You can also configure this feature to start when NVDA starts.
+To do this, just press NVDA+N, go to `preferences>settings...` and select the number to words category.
+There you will find the corresponding checkbox.
 * Manual mode: you can write numbers or text, and/or numbers at the same time, interacting through a dialog box to do so.
 The dialog has:
 	* A checkbox to convert to ordinal.
 	* If the ordinal box is not checked, a combo box will appear to choose the conversion mode.
 There are five conversion modes and they are as follows: